Nurulshaikh786/MQ-Practical_Exam_8133/README.md

-Victory Restaurant - Blog Website 🍽️
+Blog Website 🍽️

-Welcome to Victory Restaurant, a clean and responsive blog-style restaurant website template.
+ A clean and responsive blog-style restaurant website template.
 This project is built using HTML5 and CSS3, and features a beautiful hero banner, service highlights, and responsive navigation — perfect for showcasing a modern food blog or restaurant service online.

 Reference Website : https://templatemo.com/live/templatemo_507_victory